imanuelgittens/javascript-studies/Introduction-To-CSS/questions.md

 	box-sizing: content-box;
 	box-sizing: border-box;

-The width of an element is determined by which `box-sizing` option is chosen.
+The final width of an element is determined by which `box-sizing` option is chosen.
 We'll explore the first option since is is the default.
 With `box-sizing: content-box;` the width of the element is the sum of the width of its *content*, the padding, the border and the margin.
 Let's say we have a random element with a class of "heading" and its styling is as follows -

 	*heading{
 		width: 300px;